First of all, this trip was all about the boys. Our goal was to say YES to as much as possible instead of the NO they tend to get.

 We spent as much time as possible at the Wild Wadi, a water park adjacent to the hotel.
 As hotel guests, we could come and go as we pleased.

 Zach impressed us with his courage.
-He was just tall enough to ride the rides...depending on the life guard.
-Finally we got him an arm band stating he was tall enough so we didn't have to listen to the complaints after leaving the que just to be turned away at the last moment.
+He was just tall enough to ride the slides... depending on the life guard.
+Finally we got him a wristband stating he was tall enough so we didn't have to listen to the complaints after waiting in the queue just to be turned away at the last moment.

-Once he was given the all clear he rode ALL the rides including the Ultra Wedgie or Jumeirah Sceirah the tallest and fastest speed slide outside North America.
-It is a 33m plunge at a speed of 80kph giving you a sense of weightlessness.
-All he felt was his head being knocked around and his swim trunk being pulled up to his neck.
+Once he was given the all clear, he rode ALL the rides, including the Ultra Wedgie or Jumeirah Sceirah, the tallest and fastest speed slide outside North America.
+It is a 33m plunge at a speed of 80kph, and gives you a sense of weightlessness.
+All he felt was his head being knocked around and his swim trunks being pulled up to his neck.

-Ethan and I had just walked away from watching people come down when Zach came zooming down followed by Chris.
+Ethan and I had just walked away the base when Zach came zooming down followed by Chris.
 I would have been stunned to see it.
-I had no idea that he would ride that ride.
+I had no idea that he would ride it.
 I am pretty sure if he had known what he was getting into he would have passed right by.

-Zach gave the life guards something to do at the Atlantis water park after they insisted he ride a wave machine by himself.
-They said it wasn't safe for all three of them to ride together.
-Again he was very brave as the wave knocked him out of the tube.
-He said he didn't panic because as he was going out he saw the lifeguard and knew he would jump in to help.
+Zach gave the Atlantis water park lifeguards something to do after they insisted he ride a wave machine by himself.
+They said it wasn't safe for Ethan and Chris and Zach to ride together.
+He was very brave as the wave knocked him out of the tube.
+He said he didn't panic because as he was falling out he saw the lifeguard and knew he would jump in to help.

-Zach and Ethan were old enough to be left for blocks of time.
+Zach and Ethan were old enough to be alone left for blocks of time.

-Taking advantage of that, Chris and I took turns getting massages.
+Chris and I took advantage of that by taking turns getting massages.
 Mine was wonderful but an hour was not long enough.
 Chris kept telling his guy to lighten up but he wouldn't.
-Chris was super sore afterward and the next day had bruised all over his back.
+Chris was super sore afterward and the next day had bruises all over his back.

 Ethan wore the cowboy gear every time we weren't headed for the water.
 Everyone just loved it.
 The hotel staff couldn't get enough of him and were disappointed if he showed up without it.